hadi-alnehlawi/ARABIC_TO_ROMAN/README.md

 The algorithm for this funciton is decmposing the arabic number into its several decimal digits from highest to lowest.

-This is implemented by storing the decimal digits into a list, then for each list items is mapped to its Roman equivalent numeral.
+This is implemented by storing the decimal digits into a list, and for each list items is mapped to its Roman equivalent numeral.

 ## Run